swonh/SDMP/README.md

 We welcome collaborators!
 If you want to work with us to improve and expand our software, please contact us!
 (You can also submit a pull request directly.)

 Contact: swonhong.github@gmail.com

+## Acknowledgement

+This work was supported in part by the National Research Foundation of Korea (NRF) grant funded by the Korean Government.

+Related Paper: Accelerated Dynamic Programming Algorithms for a Car Resequencing Problem in Automotive Paint Shops Sungwon Hong, Jinyoung Choi, Jinil Han, Kyungsik Lee, Applied Mathematical Modeling, 64, 285-297, 2018.